cpske/programming1/git/intro-git.md

 cmd> git add src/Problem1.java  src/Problem2.java
 ```

-`git add` marks the files for add (or update) to the repository, but does not actually save them.
+`git add` marks the files for adding (or update) to the repository, but does not actually save them.
 You can check the status using:
 ```shell
 cmd> git status
   Changes to be commited: